Rachel Barrett: Editor of The Suffragette

 Barrett continued to edit The Suffragette, but she travelled to Paris to discuss the future of the newspaper with Christabel Pankhurst after its offices were raided in May 1914.
 The result of their meeting was the relocation of The Suffragette to Edinburgh where the printers were at less risk of arrest.
 Barrett moved to Edinburgh with Ida Wylie and assumed the pseudonym "Miss Ashworth".
 Barrett continued to publish the paper until its final edition on the week after the First World War was declared.
-During the war Barrett was a vocal supporter of British military action, as were the majority of the suffragette movement.
+During the war, Barrett was a vocal supporter of British military action, as were the majority of the suffragette movement.
 She was a contributor to the WSPU 'Victory Fund' which was launched in 1916 to sponsor campaigns against "a compromise peace" and industrial strikes.

 After the passing of the Representation of the People Act 1918, in which some women within the United Kingdom were first given the right to vote, Barrett busied herself in continuing the fight for full emancipation.
-When full voting rights were won in 1928 she helped raise funds for commemorations and was an important figure in raising the money needed to erect a statue of Emmeline Pankhurst in Victoria Tower Gardens, near the Palace of Westminster in London.
+When full voting rights were won in 1928, she helped raise funds for commemorations and was an important figure in raising the money needed to erect a statue of Emmeline Pankhurst in Victoria Tower Gardens, near the Palace of Westminster in London.
 Barrett understood the international connections of suffrage and contacted important Canadian and American campaigners for financial support.
-In Barrett's obituary in the Women's Bulletin it read that the raising of the statue "...stands as a permanent memorial to Rachel's organising ability."
-In 1929 Barrett was appointed secretary of the Equal Political Rights Campaign Committee, an organisation that sought equality between men and women in all political spheres.
+In Barrett's obituary in the Women's Bulletin, it read that the raising of the statue "...stands as a permanent memorial to Rachel's organising ability."
+In 1929, Barrett was appointed secretary of the Equal Political Rights Campaign Committee, an organisation that sought equality between men and women in all political spheres.

 Later life

-In her later life Barrett joined the Suffragette Fellowship with Edith How-Martyn and was particularly close to Kitty Marshall who lived near by.
+In her later life, Barrett joined the Suffragette Fellowship with Edith How-Martyn and was particularly close to Kitty Marshall who lived near by.
 She attempted to publish a memoir of Marshall in the late 1940s, but it was turned down for publication.
 Barrett moved to Sible Hedingham in Essex in the early 1930s and joined the Sible Hedingham Women's Institute in 1934, remaining a member until 1948.
 There she lived at Lamb Cottage.

 Relationship with I. A. R. Wylie

-During her time editing The Suffragette, Barrett struck up a personal relationship with the female Australian author I. A. R. Wylie, who contributed to the paper in 1913.
-In 1919 Barrett and Wylie travelled to the United States, where they bought a car and spent over a year travelling round the country.
+During her time editing The Suffragette, Barrett struck up a lesbian relationship with the female Australian author I. A. R. Wylie, who contributed to the paper in 1913.
+In 1919, Barrett and Wylie travelled to the United States, where they bought a car and spent over a year travelling round the country.
 They stayed in New York and San Francisco and were recorded in the 1920 census as living in Carmel-By-The-Sea in California, where Wylie was classed as the head of the household and Barrett as her friend.

-The two women remained close for some time, and in 1928 were supporters of their close friends Una Troubridge and Radclyffe Hall during the trial of The Well of Loneliness.
-When Barrett died she left the residue of her estate to Wylie.
+The two women remained close for some time and, in 1928, were supporters of their close friends Una Troubridge and Radclyffe Hall during the trial of The Well of Loneliness.
+When Barrett died, she left the residue of her estate to Wylie.